Changing your name on your student record

 • Graduation ceremony (read aloud as you cross the stage, if requested)

-For information on requesting your preferred name to be printed in the graduation ceremony booklet and read aloud as you cross the stage, visit Using your preferred name for the upcoming graduation ceremony.
+Find more information on requesting your preferred name to be printed in the graduation ceremony booklet and read aloud as you cross the stage.

 Students may still see their legal name in some online systems and communications due to the complexity of UBC’s information systems and the inability of some systems to share information.
 UBC is working to create a more unified experience that would only display legal given names when legally required.